BenCurrie42/navidrome-player-for-obsidian/README.md

 ## Getting started

->[!info]
->Coming soon to the obsidian community but runs this way for now
+> Coming soon to the obsidian community but runs this way for now

 You'll need a running Navidrome server (or anything that speaks the Subsonic API) and desktop Obsidian.